Rusk documents

 The Rusk documents (also known as the Rusk–Yang correspondence) are the official diplomatic correspondence sent by Dean Rusk, the United States Assistant Secretary of State for Far Eastern Affairs, to Yang You-chan, the South Korean ambassador to the U.S. on August 10, 1951.
-The Rusk documents show the negotiating position of the U.S. Department of State.
+The Rusk documents set out the position taken by the U.S. Department of State in its bilateral exchange with the Republic of Korea.

 Background

 (Draft) Negotiating position that Liancourt Rocks shall be Japanese territory.